 Kenyon originally intended to major in art in college so that she could work in the comic industry and develop her own series.
 Her dream was to one day work with Marvel or DC comics (her Dark-Hunter comics were turned down by Marvel, DC and Dark Horse back in the 1980’s).
 She was accepted into the Savannah College of Art and Design, but was unable to afford the tuition to attend.
 She entered a state college instead (Georgia College) where she majored in English, hoping to be admitted into the Creative Writing program at the University of Georgia (she transferred there after her first two years at GC).
 Her first quarter of college, she was placed in a remedial English class due to her dyslexia which resulted in a low score on the placement test.
 The first day of class, her professor realized the mistake and had her placed in an advanced English course that the professor also taught.

 Kenyon spent two years as an English major and as an editor for the school paper.
 She applied three times for admission to the Creative Writing program at the University of Georgia, but was never admitted.
 After her third attempt, the professor in charge of the program asked her not to apply again as the program was designed for students who had a serious future in publishing and said that Kenyon lacked the talent it would take to be published in fiction, even though Kenyon had already published numerous short stories in magazines and journals.
+Those published works included the first Dark-Hunter short stories.

 Disheartened, Kenyon tried to switch her major to journalism, but was unable to be admitted there because she couldn’t pass the typing test required of all students.
 Kenyon’s right hand is partially paralyzed, making it difficult for her to type on a standard typewriter.
 With those doors closed to her, Kenyon switched majors to history.
 Kenyon finished with an interdisciplinary major that combined medieval history and language with Classical Studies.

 Once her second baby was born and she was able to work again, Kenyon took a minimum wage job teaching computers.
-From there, she worked as a web designer, still writing at every spare moment.
+From there, she worked as a web developer, still writing at every spare moment.
 Her agent, who’d stayed with her through all the years she hadn’t been selling, continued to submit her work but every submission was turned down.

 In 1997, Kenyon received the rejection she credits with relaunching her career and forever changing the course of her writing style.
 At that time, the hottest novels being published on the market were Regency-set historical romances.
 Since her critique partners at the time were well-known authors in the field, Kenyon sat down and wrote such a novel.
 Her agent and critique partners loved it, yet it was the manuscript that garnered her the worst rejection of her career.
 “No one at this publishing house will ever be interested in developing this author.
 Do not submit her work to us again.”
 Kenyon was again devastated.
-Since they were still living in poverty, Kenyon promised her husband that she would never spend another cent chasing a dream that obviously wasn’t meant to be.
+Since they were still living in poverty, Kenyon promised her former husband that she would never spend another cent chasing a dream that obviously wasn’t meant to be.

-But she couldn’t stop writing.
+Even though her former husband was against it, she couldn’t stop writing.
 That rejection spurred her to stop paying attention to what was selling to New York.
 She spent the next few months writing books for herself while listening to the characters and not the market reports.
 When it was done, Kenyon sent her latest work to her agent who did not like the manuscript at all and declined to further represent her.
 Believing her career was over and with no money left to pursue it on her own, Kenyon set her work aside.

 Since the historical was very different from the paranormals and science fiction novels of Kenyon’s early career, Cifelli asked if Kenyon would mind using a pseudonym.
 Kenyon who was now superstitious over her real name since her initial foray had been so short-lived, chose Kinley MacGregor (the irony here is that even though the MacGregor name appeared on all the bestseller lists first, it would be under the Kenyon name that she would gain her greatest accolades).

 Even as Kenyon submitted her Kinley MacGregor manuscripts and slowly built that career, she continued to work on her vampire stories.
 At the urging of Cifelli, she contracted with a new agent in late 1998.
 Even though that agent had never represented paranormals before and was reluctant to do so because there was no market for that style of novel, Kenyon convinced her to submit them.
 The Dark-Hunter novels were turned down by every house.
 Some even more than once.
 But by that summer the agent found a home for them at St. Martin’s Press when Jennifer Enderlin bought them.
-It was almost ten years to the day from the time Kenyon had submitted the first Dark-Hunter novel to the day one was contracted.

 During the mid-1980s, while working for a small science fiction magazine called The Cutting Edge, her boss asked her to write a long-running serial for the magazine.
 She brought many of her favorite characters from her previous fantasies into one larger series.
 This was the start of the Dark-Hunter world.
-In this series, which has now been percolating for over twenty years, Kenyon has created an entire universe, the rules of which are maintained solely in her head.

 In addition to her successful fiction career, Kenyon has also written several non-fiction books.
 She wrote the Character-Naming Sourcebook, which was finally purchased and published by Writer’s Digest.
 Writer’s Digest was interested in launching a new series of books, and, because of Kenyon’s background in studying the Middle Ages, she was asked to write Everyday Life in the Middle Ages.
 When the line was looking for a writer for their Writer’s Complete Fantasy Reference, they again turned to Kenyon.

-Because of her lifelong love of comic books, graphic novels and manga (Kenyon credits her ability to read to her older brother who used Spiderman comics to teach her), in 2005, Dabel Brothers Productions (“DB Pro”) signed an exclusive contract with Kinley MacGregor (a.k.a.
+Because of her lifelong love of comic books, graphic novels and manga (Kenyon credits her ability to read to her older brother who used Spider-man comics to teach her), in 2005, Dabel Brothers Productions (“DB Pro”) signed an exclusive contract with Kinley MacGregor (a.k.a.
 Sherrilyn Kenyon), to adapt the novels in her Arthurian fantasy series, Lords of Avalon.
 The initial publication was supposed to be 2006, but when the Dabel Brothers partnered with Marvel not long after the contract, the publication was delayed.

 Under the Marvel banner, Lords of Avalon was intended to be produced as a monthly comic starting summer 2007, with a script adapted by Roynne Gillespie (The Burning Man) and artwork by Tommy Ohtsuka.
 A graphic novel edition of Sword of Darkness, the first novel in the series, was originally supposed to have been available in Summer 2007 but was delayed as Dabel Brothers and Marvel Comics ended their partnership.
 Lords of Avalon: Sword of Darkness was eventually published by Marvel Comics November 2008.